What is this?

 venv\Scripts\activate.bat

-ruff check . --exclude "venv*"
+(if edited) ruff check . --exclude "venv*"

-mypy .
+(if edited) mypy .

-pytest
+(if edited) pytest

-python -O test_maximal_cliques.py
+python -O main.py

 To obtain these results: